 8 DAYS A WEEK, by Eduard Gabia

 8 days a week is the performance created by Eduard Gabia and presented for the first time in 2006 being a co-production of CNDB and Kaaitheater Bruxelles.
-To create the performance, the artistic team from back then (Eduard Gabia, Carmen Coțofană, Maria Baroncea, Florin Fieroiu, Brynjar Bandlien and Beniamin Boar) benefited from a creative residency at Kaaitheater, one of the most prestigious European contemporary dance theatres, where they also presented the work two times
+In order to create the work, the artistic team from back then (Eduard Gabia, Carmen Coțofană, Maria Baroncea, Florin Fieroiu, Brynjar Bandlien and Beniamin Boar) benefited from a creative residency at Kaaitheater, one of the most prestigious European contemporary dance theatres, where they also presented the performance two times.

-8 days a week is a performance built on an ingenious practice of movement, which Gabia experienced playfully himself before developing a whole kit of instruments that he delivers to the dancers their own use.
+8 days a week is a performance built on an ingenious practice of movement, which Gabia experienced playfully himself before developing a whole set of tools that he delivers to the dancers for their own use.
 Nothing simpler, nothing more difficult.

 “In the reality of the world around us, our actions are composed of two types of interaction, Gabia tells us.
 Informational – we have the necessary knowledge for that action.
 Energy – we know, we have, the exact amount of energy to perform that action.
 The action is the meeting point of the two perspectives, which in 8 days a week I tried to unbalance, turning each action into a “failure”, into a “mistake”.
 And from mistake to mistake a normal, natural reality gathers.”
 (Eduard Gabia)